-This beginner's guide will go over API in a nutshell, and explain how you can get started with Ganttic API right now.
+This beginner’s guide will go over the basics of API, and explain how you can get started with Ganttic’s API right now.

 Ganttic has some big news!
 The resource management software you use and love is about to get a whole lot better.
 How?
-Well, through the upcoming integration of API, that’s how.
+Well, through the implementation of our REST-style API, that’s how.
 If that sounds like IT jargon and you have no clue what that means or why it matters, don’t fret.

 API isn’t just the latest technological buzzword, it’s an important step in software development.
 In the globally connected business world, API is becoming a prerequisite for programs.
 This is because it’s a convenient way to deal with and organize information that’s often strewn across multiple platforms.
 Plus, it helps simplify your project portfolio management and cut off the more tedious, time-consuming activities.